• Skip to primary navigation

 Is your breastfed baby gassy?
 Find out what could be causing it so that you can get rid of it!

-For her, it was four things:
+For my first baby, it was four things:

 • A milk allergy/MSPI (Milk and Soy Protein Intolerance)